BanditHeelerPDX/read-my-node/README.md

 ## Description

 A cli prompt created in node.js that takes user input to create a quality readme file for a github repository.
+It should look like [this](https://github.com/banditheelerpdx/read-my-node/Screenshot 2023-04-03 121728.PNG) when you begin.

 ## Table of Contents